biopython/biopython/Tests/SamBam/readme.txt

 and processed with `samtools fixmate' to make it self-consistent as a standalone alignment, and then converted to ex1.bam using `samtools import'.

+Files ex1_header.* were derived from ex1.* by adding a SAM header (@HD and @SQ lines).
+The contents of File ex1_refresh.bam are the same as ex1_header.bam but it was generated with a newer version of samtools, and uses a different BGZF block strategy.
+The older file ex1_header.bam has all its blocks the same size (64KB), the newer file ex1_refresh.bam gives the header its own block and also avoids splitting reads between blocks.